 Super Saturday Programs occur once a month throughout the school year at SEA Discovery Center in Poulsbo

-A few things to remember: a small snack is provided, but you are welcome to bring snacks for your children.
+A few things to remember: you are welcome to bring snacks for your children.
 Since it’s possible that children will get wet, please bring extra dry clothing.
 We do not charge for these classes, but please feel free to donate as the supplies cost money.
 These classes are suitable for children grades P-2.
 Each family must have at least one adult/guardian that is present and responsible for their children.

 Each class will provide an opportunity to see and touch live specimens.